Traveling from Wisconsin to Illinois for the Abortion Pill

 How far is the drive from Wisconsin to the clinic?

-The clinic is located at 10215 W. Roosevelt Rd. #101, Westchester, IL 60154, just west of Chicago.
-The location is easily accessible from I-290 or I-294, with free parking available at the building.
+The clinic is at 10215 W. Roosevelt Rd. #101, Westchester, IL 60154, just west of Chicago.
+It is easy to reach from I-290 or I-294, and free parking is available at the building.

 Do I need to be an Illinois resident?